 In operation since 1938, this hour-long cruise showcases the natural beauty of Winter Park’s lake and canal system, along with the many mansions that line the banks.

 Tours run on the hour from 10 a.m. to 4 p.m. daily.
-Cost is $12 for adults and $6 for children 2-11.
+The cost is $12 for adults and $6 for children 2-11.
 Children under 2 are free.
-Bring cash though, because they don’t accept any credit or debit cards.
+Bring cash, though, because they don’t accept any credit or debit cards.

 For More Information on Winter Park